Agnes Obel: 2011–2014: Aventine

 Obel began working on her second album in 2011.
 About her new album, she said, "I started to write new pieces, but all were instrumental ones, with the piano alone… In this moment, I feel more inclined to compose instrumental pieces.
 I already started to write some texts, but for me, it's more difficult to compose melodies."

 In January 2013, Obel started mixing her new album.
 On 20 June 2013, she revealed that the new album, Aventine, would be released on 30 September 2013.

 On Aventine, Obel commented: "I recorded everything quite closely, miking everything closely in a small room, with voices here, the piano here – everything is close to you.
 So it's sparse, but by varying the dynamic range of the songs I could create almost soundscapes.
 I was able to make something feel big with just these few instruments."

 She played at the iTunes UK Festival at the Roundhouse in London on 17 September 2013.

 Frank Eidel from quebecspot.com, commented: "It's a fascinating collection of remarkable pieces, with rich and intense arrangements supported by Obel's dazzling voice."

 On 24 September 2014, Aventine became available on iTunes.
 Tom Burgel wrote: "The few reactions collected have been very positive and, already, full with love: The elegance of Agnes and the rare grace of her writings will cause, without any doubts, some strong palpitations in the hearts of the amateurs."

-The web site Mushroompromotions said: "'Aventine' is a beautiful record, intriguingly unhurried.
+The website Mushroompromotions said: "'Aventine' is a beautiful record, intriguingly unhurried.
 If the first record was a wander through the forest, this one takes the time to see the beauty and feel the texture in a single leaf.
 It is at once microcosmic and universal. (...)
 Agnes creates her own world, or as she calls it, a bubble or bell jar, to make her music.
 Once inside (or should that be outside?), she's no longer conscious of what's going on.
 This is the mystery of her modus operandi, something she cannot explain.
 Which simply adds to the ethereal quality of her music."

-In October 2014 a deluxe edition of Aventine was released.
-This album featured 3 new songs.
-The deluxe edition also contains a remix of 'Fuel to Fire' by David Lynch, who commented: "I loved doing this remix.
+In October 2014, a deluxe edition of Aventine was released.
+This album featured three new songs.
+The deluxe edition contains a remix of 'Fuel to Fire' by David Lynch, who commented: "I loved doing this remix.
 I was turned onto Agnes' music through my record label...
 I think she has a most beautiful voice and can do things with her voice that are unique and extraordinary."

 In October 2014, Obel played for the first time in L'Olympia in Paris.